SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 ![Non inverting op-amp](noninverting_opamp.png)

 As long as the op amp doesn’t saturate (output goes to one rail or the other), this will work pretty well.
-The LM6144s have the "interesting" property that if an output saturates and the inputs are no longer held at the same voltage (no longer ideal {{< awesome far fa-frown>}}), then the input impedance drops drastically, which can load the sensor down and kill the resonance.
+The LM6144s have the ''interesting'' property that if an output saturates and the inputs are no longer held at the same voltage (no longer ideal {{< awesome far fa-frown>}}), then the input impedance drops drastically, which can load the sensor down and kill the resonance.
 This can make for some frustrating debugging sessions until you figure out what’s happening.

 Once you’ve amplified the signal, you can either build a peak detector circuit or do the peak detection in software.
 Given the amount of other stuff going on in software, the peak detector circuit is not a bad choice.
 Choose your R & C carefully to give the best compromise between smooth signal and fast response to signal changes: